corey-richardson/halls-of-residence-flat-finder/README.md

 # Software Installation Guide

-This guide will walk you through the steps to set up and run the "Course Progress Tracker" project on your local machine.
+This guide will walk you through the steps to set up and run the "Halls Flatmate Finder" project on your local machine.

 ## Prerequisites
 Before you begin, ensure that you have the following installed on your system: